Godfrey Class

 Welcome to Godfrey Class Page!

-Our ethos within Year 1 is to promote a love of independent learning.
+Our ethos in Year 1 is to promote a love of independent learning.

 Supporting adults have a deep understanding of how to ensure children's experiences are developmentally appropriate and ensure learning is advanced by the use of careful interactions and open ended questioning.